borgbackup/borg/docs/usage.rst

 ~~~~~~~~~~

 `borg create --changed` outputs a verbose list of all files, directories and other
-file system items it considered.
+file system items it considered, with the exception of unchanged files
+(for this, also add `--unchanged`).
 For each item, it prefixes a single-letter
 flag that indicates type and/or status of the item.

 A uppercase character represents the status of a regular file relative to the